Adobe Experience Platform Demo Extension

 You first need to select the dataset where the data will be stored.
 Generally, datasets represent a table that will store the data sent via the streaming connection.
 You need to create the datasets inside the Adobe Experience Platform before using this action type.

-Once you select the dataset where the data will be stored, you will see details about the schema that is linked to the selected dataset.
+After you select the dataset where the data will be stored, you will see details about the schema that is linked to the selected dataset.

 After selecting the dataset you can define your schema mapping.